Table of Contents

 2) Integrating AI in the Workplace

 As AI tools reshape job roles and processes, employees face new learning curves.
-Situational Leadership allows managers to provide close guidance during early stages of AI adoption, gradually shifting to a more hands-off approach as competence grows.
+Situational Leadership allows managers to provide close guidance during the early stages of AI adoption, gradually shifting to a more hands-off approach as competence grows.

 3) Handling Uncertainty